cbellerob/AccelerateDevGHCopilot/README.md

 ### GitHub Copilot Exercise

 This repository contains lab materials for the **mslearn-github-copilot-dev**, 'Develop new code features using GitHub Copilot' module.
-This exercise provides hands-on experience with the capabilities of **GitHub Copilot**.
+The exercise provides hands-on experience with the capabilities of **GitHub Copilot**.

 ### Exercise Overview